MINOLTA M ROKKOR 40mm(CLE)

 The basic design is the same as the Rokkor and Summicron C from the CL era.
 The Rokkor 40mm for the CLE uses a standard parallel cam, and is compatible with other Leica M-mount cameras.

 According to the reference “Leica Lenses of the World, p.
-158 (link to Amazon Affiliate),” the lens coating is different from the old 40mm for the CL.
-Since the release dates of the two lenses differ by about 10 years, the coating agent has probably evolved, so the view that the lens coating is different seems correct.
+158 (link is to an Amazon Affiliate),” the lens coating is different from the old 40mm for the CL.
+Since the two lenses were released about 10 years apart, the coating materials have likely evolved, so the view that the lens coating is different seems correct.

-The lens coating will deteriorate over time, so I don’t think it makes much sense to compare it with a current used lens.
+Lens coatings deteriorate over time, so I don’t think it makes much sense to compare it with current used lenses.

-This lens was purchased together with the Minolta CLE, and it was compact and matched well with the R-D1.
-Looking at the results, the color and resolution are not to be underestimated.
+This lens was purchased together with the Minolta CLE, and it is compact and matches the R-D1 well.
+Looking at the results, I feel that this is a lens that should not be underestimated in terms of color and resolution.

-At the moment, I have a Summarit 40mm on hand, so I don’t think I’ll buy it again, but I’m sure you can still get a good feel for the Summicron with this lens.
+At the moment, I have a Summarit 40mm on hand, so I don’t intend to purchase it again, but you can still get a good feel for the Summicron with this lens.

-If you try to get it now in 2024, there will be fewer lenses available, and it will be on the expensive side for a Minolta lens.
-At the time of purchase, it was sold as a bonus with the Minolta CLE, so it wasn’t an expensive lens.
+If you try to get one now in 2024, there will be fewer lenses available, and it will be on the expensive side for a Minolta lens.
+At the time of purchase, it was sold as a kind of bonus with the Minolta CLE, so it wasn’t an expensive lens.

-I sold it separately, so I think I probably sold it for more than I bought it for.
+I sold it piece by piece, so I think I probably sold it for more than I bought it for.

 Specification